 Contents

-- 2 What Happens After You Calculate Your Ideal Body Weight
+- 2 Check This Ideal Body Weight Calculator

-- 4 What Your IBW Result Means for Nutrition
+- 3 What Your Ideal Body Weight Result Actually Means

 Check This Ideal Body Weight Calculator

-What Happens After You Calculate Your Ideal Body Weight
+What to Do After Calculating Your Ideal Body Weight

-This usually means your body is storing more fat than it needs.
-The most effective and scientifically supported approach to fat loss is:
+This usually means your body may be storing more fat than needed for your height.
+The most sustainable approach is gradual fat loss, not extreme dieting.

 - Strength training 2–4 times per week